apancutt/react-mixpanel-browser/README.md

 # react-mixpanel-browser

-React providers for [mixpanel-browser](https://www.npmjs.com/package/mixpanel-browser) using the [Context API](https://reactjs.org/docs/context.html).
+Thin wrapper for [mixpanel-browser](https://www.npmjs.com/package/mixpanel-browser) for use in React apps.

 ## Installation